apisnetworks/apiscp-docs/docs/admin/PHP-FPM.md

 `systemctl list-sockets --state=failed php-fpm* ` displays all failed sockets, which can be due to the PHP-FPM service failing to start or socket failing to start.

 `journalctl -n20 -u php-fpm-siteXX-NAME.service` from the **ACTIVATES** column will give more information up to the last 20 lines as noted above in "[Pool fails to start](#pool-fails-to-start)".

+## Version history

+**3.2.49**: Changed php-fpm-siteXX scheme to php-fpm@siteXX to allow group instantiation with service templates.